mgeorgoulopoulos/vcacheopt/README.md

+**Archival Note:** This library was originally created in 2009 and hosted on [Google Code](https://code.google.com/archive/p/vcacne/).
+Following the shutdown of Google Code, the project has been migrated here to GitHub for preservation and updates.

+The link to the original paper by Tom Forsyth seems to not be active anymore.
+The paper can be accessed [here](https://tomforsyth1000.github.io/papers/fast_vert_cache_opt.html).

-vcacheopt - Vertex Cache Optimizer documentation
+# vcacheopt - Vertex Cache Optimizer documentation

 This library is an implementation of the "Linear-Speed Vertex Cache Optimisation" algorithm.
 You can find the algorithm description at: